The Roosevelt New Orleans

+History

 Hotel Grunewald

-The original hotel building was six stories tall and faced Baronne Street, encompassing street numbers 123 through 135.
+The original Hotel Grunewald building was six stories tall and faced Baronne Street, encompassing street numbers 123 through 135.
 It was built after Grunewald's Music Hall was destroyed by fire in 1862.
-The building housed 200 rooms and opened in December 1893 to be ready for the 1894 New Orleans Mardi Gras season.
-The decision to build a hotel proved to be very sound as the other major hotel in the city, the St. Charles Hotel, was destroyed by fire soon after the Grunewald opened.
+The 200-room hotel, designed by Milwaukee architect Armand Koch, opened in December 1893, in order to be ready for the 1894 New Orleans Mardi Gras season.
+The decision to build a hotel proved to be very sound, as the other major hotel in the city, the St. Charles Hotel, was destroyed by fire soon after the Grunewald opened.

 Grunewald Annex

 As early as 1900, Grunewald began plans and eventually construction of an 'Annex' tower on the University Place side of the block.
 The cost of the new tower was reportedly $2.5 million and was considered one of the finest in the country.
 The new tower was 14 stories tall and had 400 rooms.
 Its grand opening was at Midnight, January 1, 1908.
 This expansion was designed by the architectural firm, Toledano & Wogan.
-Louis Grunewald's son Theodore became the Director and Manager of the Hotel.
+Louis Grunewald's son Theodore became the Director and Manager of the hotel.
 The lobby of the Annex featured a large Italian Marble staircase which reached an overlooking mezzanine level of the hotel.
 The Annex Tower allowed the addition of several entertainment and dining facilities.
 Among the new options were the Forest Grill, The Lounge, The Fountain Grill and the most famous, The Cave.
 The Cave was designed to mimic a cavern complete with waterfalls, stalactites, glass topped tables and statues of gnomes and nymphs.
 Revues similar to the Ziegfeld Follies were presented on a nightly basis.

-In 1915, Theodore Grunewald became the sole owner of the hotel when his father died.
+In 1915, Theodore Grunewald became the sole owner of the hotel, when his father died.
 He retained ownership of the hotel until early 1923 when, on his doctor's advice, he sold all of his business interests.